TomatenKuchenDEV/docs/docs/modals.md

 ---
 title: Modals
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Modals ("Forms") allow you to request information from users, e.g. in tickets, using popups in Discord.
 ---

 ## Command {#commands}